-In restaurants & bars, sugar syrup is added to cocktails instead of sugar.
+In restaurants & bars, simple syrup is added to cocktails instead of sugar.
 It gets dissolved quickly in the drink.
 You can use make one and use it too.

 Lime Juice – I highly recommend using fresh lime juice for the best flavor.
-Use bottled lime juice only if you have some serious explanation again not using freshly squeezed lime juice.
+Use bottled lime juice only if you have some serious explanation against not using freshly squeezed lime juice.

-White Rum – Traditionally, Mojito is made using white rum but feel free to replace it with vodka or tequila.
-There should be some perks of making it home, right?
+White Rum – Traditionally, Mojito is made using white rum (light rum) but feel free to replace it with silver rum, vodka, or tequila.

 Club Soda – Club soda adds that perfect amount of fizz.
 Make sure it is chilled.
-If you are not someone who likes fizz, then you can use chilled plain or sparkling water instead.
+If you do not like fizz, you can use chilled plain or sparkling water instead.

-You can also replace soda water with sprite or ginger ale but keep in mind that they are very sweet on their own, so do not add any extra sugar.
+You can also replace soda water with sprite, ginger beer, or ginger ale but keep in mind that they are very sweet, so do not add any extra sugar.

-Soda water can also be replaced with tonic water, pineapple juice, orage juice or apple cider for a taste change.
+Soda water can also be replaced with tonic water, pineapple juice, orange juice, or apple cider for a taste change.